Seanny123/ShortStories/cured.md

 I start to laugh.

 "What?"
 Jad says.
 "I hate you," I say, "but it worked for me.
 I'm changed.
 More importantly, I know that if I want to make it last I'll have to work at it.
 That's why I don't want you to put it in the coffee.
 I mean, yeah it's stupid, illegal and crazy, but it also won't work.
-The pill doesn't give you super-powers, it makes you weak.
+The pill doesn't give you super\-powers, it makes you weak.
 If you don't let people choose, then they won't change."
 "You call taking a vegetarian meal a significant change?"
 "Of course not.
 That's sympathy, but you have to start somewhere."

 I put my hand on my jaw and it explodes in pain.

-"Speaking of turning empathy into action," I say, "can you drive me to the walk-in clinic?
+"Speaking of turning empathy into action," I say, "can you drive me to the walk\-in clinic?
 I think you broke my jaw."
 "No," Jad says, "it's just bruised.
 I would know if I broke it.
 I'll get you some ice."
-"You don't have some magic un-bruising pill?"
+"You don't have some magic un\-bruising pill?"
 "I do, but it makes your balls fall off."
 "Oh god, how did they find..."
 "I was joking.
 I'll get you some ibuprofen."